.22 Magnum firearms are addictive, and the CZ 512 is no exception. I have fired a good many this year.…Read More >

 When I recently stumbled across a solid deal on a Smith and Wesson M&P 15-22 Sport, let’s just say that…Read More >

 The introduction of a new bolt-action .22 is a continuation of the classic American .22 caliber sporter.
-Despite the introduction of modern self-loading rifles, the Ruger American Rimfire has its place.
-The Ruger American Rimfire is a stablemate to the world’s most popular .22 caliber rifle, the Ruger 10/22.
+Despite the introduction of modern self-loading rifles, the Ruger American Rimfire has its place, primarily because the Ruger American Rimfire is the stablemate to the world’s most popular .22 caliber rifle, the Ruger 10/22.
 The Ruger American Rimfire rifle is similar to the Ruger American centerfire rifles introduced a few years ago.

 Among the most exciting rifles to come down the pike this year is the Ruger Rimfire Precision Rifle.
 This is a bolt-action rimfire rifle chambered for the .22 Long Rifle cartridge.
 The rifle is based on the full-size Ruger Precision rifle.
-The rifle would make a great understudy for the .308 rifle, but it is also a fine choice for anyone interested in using an accurate rifle for recreational shooting or small game hunting.
+It would make a great understudy for the .308 rifle, but it is also a fine choice for anyone interested in using an accurate rifle for recreational shooting or small-game hunting.

 The folks at Henry Repeating Arms Company made another gun to be proud of with the Small Game Carbine, chambered in .22 Magnum.
 This lever-action rifle delivers on several levels.
 The gun is handsome and plain, reminiscent of a grandpa’s pocket knife.
 There’s no pizzazz, as well as nothing unappealing in its appearance.
 It’s a utilitarian tool, and a perfect example of form following function.